 The Sierra Madre region in Northern Mexico was home to many historic artisanal mining camps where precious metals and copper were mined close to surface.

+Located in Northern Mexico, Sierra Madre was home to many historic artisanal mining camps where precious metals and copper were mined close to surface.
 Now, modern exploration technologies such as aerial drones and advanced geophysical surveys are enabling new exploitation in areas of known copper mineralization — much like the oil companies that have sparked a revolution in the country’s oil and gas sector, using modern drilling techniques to revitalize existing wells and add new zones in existing fields.

 Mexico a global leader in metals production